-What is the contra zoom?
-Also known as the dolly zoom or Vertigo shot (as it was first used to magnificent effect by Alfred Hitchcock in his 1958 thriller film Vertigo), the contra zoom is a camera movement that's quick yet effective at disorienting viewers.
+What is the dolly zoom?
+Also known as the contra zoom or Vertigo shot (as it was first used to magnificent effect by Alfred Hitchcock in his 1958 thriller film Vertigo), the dolly zoom is a camera movement that's quick yet effective at disorienting viewers.

 Here's the movie that started it all: Vertigo.
 The disorienting effect of the dolly zoom makes it perfect for relaying that spinning feeling of vertigo, which—as the title suggests—plays a big role in Hitchcock's classic.